 - 1. Certifying Employees.
-In each Annual Report, Apria shall include the certifications of Certifying Employees required by Section III.A.4; - 2.
-Compliance Officer and Chief Executive Officer.
-The Implementation Report and each Annual Report shall include a certification by the Compliance Officer and Chief Executive Officer that: - a. to the best of his or her knowledge, except as otherwise described in the report, Apria has implemented and is in compliance with all of the requirements of this CIA; - b. he or she has reviewed the report and has made reasonable inquiry regarding its content and believes that the information in the report is accurate and truthful; and
+In each Annual Report, PPOA shall include the certifications of Certifying Employees required by Section III.A.4; - 2.
+Chief Compliance Officer, Chief Executive Officer, and Deputy Compliance Officers.
+The Implementation Report and each Annual Report shall include a certification by the Chief Compliance Officer, Chief Executive Officer each Deputy Compliance Officer.

+Certification by the Chief Compliance Officer and the Chief Executive Officer:

+- a. to the best of his or her knowledge, except as otherwise described in the report, PPOA has implemented and is in compliance with all of the requirements of this CIA; - b. he or she has reviewed the report and has made reasonable inquiry regarding its content and believes that the information in the report is accurate and truthful; and - c. he or she understands that the certification is being provided to and relied upon by the United States.